Table of Contents

 Q: Why can't I see all of my restored files?

 - Permissions of the files and folders restored as assigned during backup execution.

 - Invalid path structure provided as a Restore Path.
 In this case, the files and folders will be restored to the C:Windows\System32 folder for Windows or the SimpleBackupService directory for Linux.

 Q: Why am I seeing a different number of restore points than I expected?

 A: The number of restore points depends on the backup frequency as selected in the policy.
 Note that the frequency is the measurement of time between the end of the last backup and the next backup.

 Q: How do I stop an in-progress restore from completing?

-A: Restarting the Simple Backup Service on the server will stop all running restore task(s), but it will also stop any backups that are in progress.
+A: Restarting the Simple Backup Service on the server will stop all running restore task(s).
 See https://www.ctl.io/knowledge-base/backup/restarting-simple-backup-service/ for steps to restart in Linux and Windows.

 Q: Can I adjust the storage region of a server?